RyanFleck/Manuals/content/tools/phoenix.md

 I've decided to go all in on Phoenix/Elixir for my next few projects.

+**Elixir** is syntactic sugar for Erlang.
+Elixir actually transpiles to Erlang and runs on Erlang's [BEAM](https://www.erlang.org/blog/a-brief-beam-primer/) VM.
+BEAM stands for _**B**ogdan's **E**rlang **A**bstract **M**achine_, or more recently, _**B**jörn's **E**rlang **A**bstract **M**achine_, after the maintainers.
+The BEAM itself is akin to Java's JVM.

+> Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+Some of its uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
+Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance. -- [erlang.org](https://erlang.org)

+**Phoenix** is a web framework that utilizes Elixir and the BEAM to give developers an extremely performant, reliable, stable, and fun to work with web development experience.

 Luckily my current employer has excellent learning resources, so I have access to a few courses on Elixir and Phoenix.
 Focus #1 is to get a solid understanding of Elixir basics: how to write, test, and use the toolbox.

 # Installation